learn-co-curriculum/react-hooks-forms/README.md

 ## Learning Goals

-- Understand what "controlled components" means in React
+- Understand what "controlled components" are in React
 - Implement controlled components by synchronizing input values with component state

-## Overview
+## Introduction

 In this lesson, we'll discuss how to set up controlled inputs in React.

 If you want to code along, there is starter code in the `src` folder.
 Make sure to run `npm install && npm start` to see the code in the browser.

+> Note: in the examples in this lesson, form submission functionality is omitted
+> for simplicity.

 ## Controlling Form Values From State